 PADDLE: TAKE A RIVER TRIP

 Paddling down the clear waters of a river is a relaxing, fun trip for individuals, couples or families.
-Bring your own boat or rentals and delivery are provided by Crystal River Outfitters and All About Water, in Glen Arbor, during the Spring, Summer and Fall months.
+Bring your own boat or rentals and delivery are provided by Crystal River Outfitters in Glen Arbor, during the Spring, Summer and Fall months.

 If you’re looking for a very mild paddle, head to Fisher Lake – a small inland lake that connects the Crystal River to Big Glen Lake.
 This is also a great place to practice stand-up paddle-boarding!

 For the more advanced adventure seeker, take your kayak, canoe or paddle-board out to Lake Michigan and paddle along the shore towards Glen Haven.
 We recommend you check the wave conditions on the lake first, as calmer waters are ideal for this type of paddle.
 Have your picnic lunch in Glen Haven and then come back to Glen Arbor to rest up for your next adventure.